BillTheBest/m2x-service/CLIENT-CONTRIBUTIONS.md

 # Guidelines for creating a new M2X Client Library

-This document aims to provide some guidelines to organize the structure and behavior of M2X's client libraries in order to keep them consistent with each other.
+This document aims to provide some guidelines to organize the structure and behavior of AT&T M2X's client libraries in order to keep them consistent with each other.
+Please make sure to consult the [AT&T M2X API Documentation](https://m2x.att.com/developer/documentation/) if you have questions about AT&T M2X API functionality.

 ## Documentation
 - All libraries should have the same [introduction](CLIENT-INTRODUCTION.md) in their `README.md` file and should include a copy of the standard [CONTRIBUTING.md](https://github.com/attm2x/m2x-ruby/blob/master/CONTRIBUTING.md) in their repository